Commonwealth Games: Women’s cricket could be a new event added for 2022, shooting set to miss out

 The organisers proposals for three new sports were given approval by the Commonwealth Games Federation’s Executive Board, stated a release on the site on on Thursday.
 The other two sports are beach volleyball and para table tennis.

 The move also means that shooting and archery are set to miss out next CWG, which will be a blow for India’s chances.
+India had won as many as 16 medals at the 2018 edition in Gold Coast.

-The five sports involved in this process of selection were archery (Recurve), cricket, shooting, para table tennis and beach volleyball.
+The five sports involved in this process of selection were archery (recurve), cricket, shooting, para table tennis and beach volleyball.
+Of these, the three were nominated.

 However, for the sports to be confirmed, the committee will need the approval of at least 51% of the Commonwealth Games Associations, according to the CGF president Louise Martin.